-Kost Forer Gabbay & Kasierer audit fee for each of the fiscal year 2016 and 2015 were approximately \$250,000 and \$240,000, respectively, including fees associated with the annual audit and reviews of the Company's quarterly consolidated financial results submitted on Form 6-K, consultations on various accounting issues and performance of local statutory audits.
-The audit fee include fees associated with the audit of management assessment of internal control over financial reporting, annual tax returns and audit of reports to OCS.
+"Audit fees" are fees associated with the annual audit and reviews of the Company's quarterly consolidated financial results submitted on Form 6-K, consultations on various accounting issues and performance of local statutory audits.
+The audit fee includes fees associated with the audit of management assessment of internal control over financial reporting, annual tax returns and audit of reports to IIA.